-Using voice assisted technology is taking the world by storm.
+Using voice assisted technology is taking the world by storm and creating an Amazon Echo Smart Home is part of this storm.
 In fact, ComScore predicts that by 2020, 50 per cent of all searches will be voice searches.
 That is a pretty crazy statistic and I’ll admit that I didn’t believe it at first.
 The reality is that voice recognition technology got good, really good, in the last few years.
 As of summer 2017 Google claimed that their voice recognition accuracy was at an astounding 92%.
 That’s a 17% jump from the previous year at just 75% accuracy, which was a huge bottleneck to the voice assistant industry.

 It’s even more accurate now in 2018 at 95.1% accuracy, which means that it only fails to recognize a word only 4.9% of the time.
 That’s almost as accurate as humans (we do not recognize speech 100% of the time) and is likely to succeed us in accuracy in the near future.
 Since that leap in accuracy, voice assisted technology has been spreading like wildfire.
 After all, most of us carry voice assisted technology on our person at all times in the form of a smartphone.

 So it stands to reason that with voice search accuracy and popularity going up, devices with voice command compatibility will go up as well.
 One of the best options for integrating any product with voice options is to pair it with an Amazon Alexa device like the Echo.

 Amazon Alexa is widely considered the leader in voice assisted technology and has tons of features as well as a huge network of supported devices and software.
 If a device has voice capabilities, it’s likely to have Amazon Alexa as its main option.